MosesKonsue/MosesKonsue.github.io/_posts/2021-09-01-valentine.md

 hype@Valentine:~/Desktop$ id
 uid=1000(hype) gid=1000(hype) groups=1000(hype),24(cdrom),30(dip),46(plugdev),124(sambashare)
 ```
-can't cat shadow or passwd.
+From here I try the usual, it seems we can't cat shadow or passwd, crontab doesn't seem to reveal any cronjobs that are exploitable to my eye.

-Running linpeas shows an active tmux terminal /.devs/dev_sess​ running. we run tmux -S /.devs/dev_sess to attach to a shared session.
-It seems that the root user started a shared tmux session with root access.
-From here we have root, and can cat from /root/root.txt
+Next step, running linpeas shows a shared tmux session /.devs/dev_sess running. we run `tmux -S /.devs/dev_sess` to attach to a shared session.
+It seems that the root user started a shared tmux session, which by nature of being started by the root user had root permissions.
+From here we have root, and can `cat /root/root.txt` to obtain the root flag.

 <h4>For next time:</h4>
 - If an sshkey has x_key x is the user.